VisionDepth/VisionDepth3D/README.md

 ## Guide Sheet: Install
 **Installation Steps**
-This program runs on python 3.9 - 3.10
+This program runs on python 3.9 - 3.10,
-openCV with Cuda recommended but opencv-cpu works ffmpeg installed in system and able to access system wide pip and/or git installed on system
+openCV with Cuda recommended but opencv-cpu works, ffmpeg installed in system and able to access system wide, and pip and/or git installed on system

 ### Step 1: Download the VisionDepth3D Program
 - Download the VisionDepth3D.zip file from the official Github Repo.